Welcome to Greenlink

-- Smart Phone App: Download the Route Shout app on your iPhone or iPad via the App Store, or on your Android device via the Google Play Store.
+- Smart Phone App: Download for the Route Shout app on your iPhone or iPad via the iTunes Store.
+Download on your Android device via the Google Play Store.
 Once installed, select Greenlink Transit from the list of South Carolina transit agencies.

 Read the news release about the Route Match Project.